dhruv-ambaliya/dhruv-ambaliya.github.io/about/index.md

 ![Picard Dance](/img/picard-engage.jpg)

 <div class="note warning">
-  <h5>Warning: Random Star Trek memes and gifs will be used throughout the site!</h5>
+  <h5>Warning: Random memes and gifs will be used throughout the site!</h5>
   <p>Resistance is futile.</p>
 </div>